borinot/Svelte/README.md

-# rust-conf
+# Svelte-conf

-Search engine for RustConf 2020-2022.
+Search engine for Svelte Conf 2020-2022.
 Provided as an example of what Nuclia can do as a front-end for searching videos available online for conference events.